Skip to main content

 There are three service billing types in Productive, each influencing revenue recognition differently:

-• Time and materials services: These do not generate revenue on their own.
-However, the time entries, future bookings, and expenses tracked against these services will generate revenue.
+• Time and Materials β€” these services do not generate revenue on their own.
+Time entries, future bookings, and expenses tracked against them generate revenue.

-• Fixed services: These generate revenue on their own.
-The time entries, future bookings, and expenses tracked against these services may assume a part of the revenue.
+• Fixed β€” these services generate revenue on their own.
+Time entries, future bookings, and expenses tracked against them may assume a part of that revenue.

-• Non-billable services: These never generate revenue, and neither do the associated time entries, bookings, or expenses.
-Simply put, you do not generate revenue with non-billable services since you do not charge them to your clients.
+• Non-billable β€” these services never generate revenue, and neither do the associated time entries, bookings, or expenses.

 Service Unit Types